Starting our Bordeaux wine education

 Later, we walked out to get some dinner near the hotel.
 We passed through narrow streets to reach Monzù Chartrons, a pizza place we had found online.

-Monzú fronts on a plaza around the Halles de Chartrons, a small cultural center.
+Monzù fronts on a plaza around the Halles de Chartrons, a small cultural center.
 There was construction, maybe the center and plaza being refurbished or maybe utility work.
 In any case, there were barriers and fencing set up.

 But the restaurant still had its patio seating in front and it was a pleasant evening.
 Monzù is styled as romantic.
 There is a lot of pink, a lot of floral, and they serve heart-shaped pizzas.
 We split a terrific round pizza topped with prosciutto, parmesan, and burrata.
 The waiter was friendly and chatty.
 I have a feeling that I might have let him talk me into the tiramisu for dessert, but I'm not certain.

-| Wine tasting lineup presented by La Cave d'Ulysse. |
+Wine tasting lineup presented by La Cave d'Ulysse.

 Today we were expecting one of the highlights of the whole trip.
 It did not disappoint!

-| Keep this business card on file!. |
+Keep this business card on file!

 In the morning we put ourselves in the capable hands of Paul, a wine blogger who operates Bordeaux-Elite tours.
 He picked us up at the hotel and we embarked on a day of Bordeaux wine education and enjoyment.

-Travel Tip: You really want a driver in Bordeaux.
+You really want a driver in Bordeaux.
 To sample the wines, you will want to visit towns and wineries that are 20 minutes apart or more.
 European alcohol limits for driving are quite low, like 0.05%.
 And of course you want to relax and enjoy, and not ruin your or anyone else's day.
 A knowledgeable driver will also work with you to understand your tastes and goals to make the most of your trip.
 And they can get you into places you might not be able to book on your own.

 Our first destination was La Cave d'Ulysse, an apparently renowned wine shop.
 This was back in Margaux-Cantenac, where we had come for the tasting on our way (or, somewhat out of our way) into Bordeaux.
 In fact, we drove right past Château Desmirail on our way.